-The Best Spots To Chop Down Your Own Christmas Tree in Canada
+Where You Can Chop Down Your Own Christmas Tree in Canada

 Prices: $60 per tree

-Species: White Pine, Scots Pine, White Spruce, Colorado Blue Spruce, Canaan Fir, Balsam Fir and Fraser Fir
+Species: White Pine, Scotch Pine, White Spruce, Red Pine, Canaan Fir, Cook Fir, Balsam Fir and Fraser Fir

 Cedar Hill Christmas Tree Farm